Iterative Collaborative Filtering for Sparse Matrix Estimation: Algorithm

-{\em Estimating Distance $\hat{d}$ in Dense Regime.} When $p = \omega(n^{-\frac12})$, it is feasible to compute distances by simply looking at the overlapping entries; this is popularly done in practice \cite{goldberg92} as well as analyzed theoretically in the recent works \cite{ZhangLevinaZhu15, LeeLiShahSong16}.
+{\em Dense Regime.} When $p = \omega(n^{-\frac12})$, it is feasible to compute distances by simply looking at the overlapping entries; this is popularly done in practice \cite{goldberg92} as well as analyzed theoretically in the recent works \cite{ZhangLevinaZhu15, LeeLiShahSong16}.
 For any $(u,a) \in [n]^2$,

-where $y \in \cO_{ua} = \{y \in [n] : (u,y), (a,y) \in \cEp\}$.
-This is a finite sample approximation of $\int_0^1 (f(\theta_u, y) - f(\theta_v,y))^2$.
-When $p = \omega(n^{-\frac12})$, it follows that $|\cO_{ua}| = \omega(1)$ for all $u, a \in [n]^2$ with high probability, so that $\hat{d}(u,a) \approx \int_0^1 (f(\theta_u, y) - f(\theta_v,y))^2$. \cite{LeeLiShahSong16} subsequently prove that for any Lipschitz latent function $f$ the MSE decays to $0$ as $n\to\infty$ as long as $p = \omega(n^{-\frac12})$.
+where $\cO_{ua} = \{y \in [n] : (u,y), (a,y) \in \cEp\}$.
+This is a finite sample approximation of $\int_0^1 (f(\theta_u, y) - f(\theta_v,y))^2~dy$.
+When $p = \omega(n^{-\frac12})$, it follows that $|\cO_{ua}| = \omega(1)$ for all $u, a \in [n]^2$ with high probability, so that $\hat{d}(u,a) \approx \int_0^1 (f(\theta_u, y) - f(\theta_v,y))^2~dy$. \cite{LeeLiShahSong16} subsequently prove that for any Lipschitz latent function $f$ the MSE decays to $0$ as $n\to\infty$ as long as $p = \omega(n^{-\frac12})$.
 The arguments of \cite{LeeLiShahSong16} can be adapted to show that the maximum entry-wise error decays to $0$ with high probability as well.
 However, for $p = o(n^{-\frac12})$, for most $u, a \in [n]^2$, $\cO_{ua} = \emptyset$ with high probability and hence a different approach is needed -- overcoming the sparse regime is the primary interest of this work.